luke-clifton/wshterm/README.md

 It currently does not support SSL, it is currently expected that if you need SSL, you will put it behind a reverse proxy such as NGINX.

+It currently does not drop priveleges.
+Don't run it as `root`.
+Use the provided `ssh_local` script if you want to authenticate.

+## Usage

+Simply run as the user you want to run as, and specify a command to be executed.

+    sudo -u nobody wshterm ./ssh_local